+The receiver selectivity depends on an analogue filter and a digital matched filter.
+The analogue filter is wider than the matched filter due to the permissible frequency drift of the transmitter.
+Both receiver selectivity measurements are described in the following and shall be measured and documented.

+NOTE 1: The matched filter bandwidth usually corresponds to the transmitted pulse length and is usually the inverse of the pulse length.
+For example, a 0,8 µs pulse length will result in a 1,25 MHz matched filter bandwidth.

 In order to determine if the receiver selectivity follows the required selectivity mask, a disturbance signal level at the MDS level plus the required attenuation shall be applied.
 The maximum input power of the receiver shall not exceed -30 dBm.
 The minimum input level is the MDS level and is calculated by the following formula: